data-apis/array-api/spec/draft/API_specification/function_and_method_signatures.rst

 Function signatures in this standard adhere to the following:

-1. Positional parameters must be `positional-only <https://www.python.org/dev/peps/pep-0570/>`_ parameters.
+1. Positional parameters should be `positional-only <https://www.python.org/dev/peps/pep-0570/>`_ parameters.
    Positional-only parameters have no externally-usable name.
 When a function accepting positional-only parameters is called, positional arguments are mapped to these parameters based solely on their order.